Safety and Operations

 ESIG projects focus on priority issues, goals, metrics and sustainability communication for the electric power industry and its stakeholders.
 The project work may be utilized by group members to inform the development of their own sustainability programs and initiatives.
 Launched in 2008, ESIG has more than 40 members from the electric power industry.

-The year 2018 marked the fifth year of EPRI's ongoing effort to identify and understand metrics appropriate for benchmarking the performance of electric power companies on their priority sustainability issues.
+In 2019, EPRI marked its sixth year of an ongoing effort to identify and understand metrics appropriate for benchmarking the performance of electric power companies on their priority sustainability issues.
 MGE has participated in this EPRI benchmarking since it began in 2014.

 The Sustainability Benchmarking for Utilities project is conducted in collaboration with the previously mentioned ESIG and subject matter experts throughout EPRI.
 The project work is designed to advance technical research around what a sustainable electric power company looks like and how it can support the sustainable generation, delivery and utilization of electric power to customers.